weetmuts/beak/README.md

 manually and want to see it finished, quickly.
 In other words, after finishing some important work, you type `beak push work: gd_work_crypt:` and wait for it to finish.
-You can now be sure that your work directory is safely backed up to the _remote_ cloud storage gd_work_crypt: before you stuff your laptop in your bag.
+You can now be sure that your work directory (the _origin_) is safely backed up to the _backup_ location gd_work_crypt: in the cloud, before you stuff your laptop in your bag.

-The push created a _point in time_, which is defined to be the modify timestamp of the most recently changed file/directory within the backup.
+The push created a _point in time_, which is defined to be the modify timestamp of the most recently changed file/directory within the _origin_ directory that was backed up.
 (I.e. it is not the time when the push was initiated.)

-`work: is a beak configuration to backup one of your directories, for example: /home/you/Work`
+`work: a beak _rule_ that you have created to backup the _origin_ directory /home/you/Work`.

-(the to be backed up directory is also known as a _source directory_)

-`gd_work_crypt: is an rclone destination, for example an encrypted directory in your google drive.`
+`gd_work_crypt: is an rclone _backup_ location , for example an encrypted directory in your google drive.` `backup@192.168.0.1:/backups is an rsync _backup_ location.`

-(the destination can also be a local directory, both the local and the remote are known as a _backup directory_)
+(the _backup_ location where your backups are stored, can also be a local directory, both locals and remotes are known as _backup_ locations.)

 The easiest way to access your _points in time_, is to do a history mount.
 Create the directory OldStuff, then do:

 `beak history work: OldStuff`

-(The history command mounts all known local and remote _backup directories_ and merges their history into single timeline.)
+(The history command mounts all known local and remote _backup_ locations and merges their history into single timeline.)

 Now you can simply browse OldStuff and copy whatever file your are missing from the historical backups.
-You will see the _points in times_ as subdirectories, marked with the _remote_ or _local_ storage it was pushed to.
-You can have the same backup in multiple _backup directories_.
+You will see the _points in times_ as subdirectories, marked with the _backup_ location it was pushed to.
+You can have the same backup in multiple _backup_ locations.

 ```
 >ls OldStuff